busy

 The Driven sits further away from the engine side case - kinda waving in the breeze.

-Driven -16mm.
+Driven on the right -16mm.
 I may be able to get 2mm back by machining the inboard mounting surface, but that's really not enough for me.
-Or rather, my foot. --->
+Or rather, my foot.

 busy busy